http://www.fpnotebook.com/

 - Breeds in manure, rodent holes, leaf debris

-- Leishmaniasis parasite
+- Leishmaniasis species

 - Promastigote (Infectious form)

-- Motile form of parasite with anterior flagellum
+- Motile form of Parasite with anterior flagellum

 - Develops in sandfly over 10 days